Nonprofit Leadership & Management Certificate Program

 Joining a board is an aspiration for many business professionals.
 Passion for a cause, offering deep expertise, and prestige are just some of the reasons.
 Yet the most effective directors and board members possess a deep and expansive view of their roles.
 Their commitment extends beyond aspirations to ensure value creation for all stakeholders.
 As executive directors, this passion, expertise, and value creation provided by board members provides the foundation for an effective organization.
 In this course we will cover the fundamental components of board governance: from board composition, to board-staff partnerships, and the role of a board during change.
 In the process, we will examine approaches, assumptions, and practices about board.
 The principles in this course apply to executive directors and those who are responsible for overseeing non-profit boards as well as new board members and those aspiring to join boards.
 View course description video here.

-Value Creation for Long Term Sustainability
+Assess Value Creation for Decision Making

 Program participants will receive additional support through webinars jointly hosted and facilitated by CFSA’s Center for Healthy Nonprofits and Eller faculty.
 In addition, this partnership will connect local nonprofits with Tucson-based Eller Alumni and McGuire Center Nonprofit Innovation Faculty to provide pro bono consulting to help organizations adapt and innovate.